qubist/handwriting/README.md

 > My handwriting

-This repository holds a key to my handwriting for the 26 letters of the alphabet both lowercase and uppercase, the 10 numbers, and 16 other special characters.
+This repository holds a key to my handwriting for the 26 letters of the alphabet both lowercase and uppercase, the 10 numerals, and 16 other special characters.

 ## Background